bridge2ai/model-card-schema/README.md

 # model-card-schema

-A LinkML schema for Model Cards model as published in [Model Cards for Model Reporting](https://arxiv.org/abs/1810.03993).
-Inspired by datasheets as used in the electronics and other industries, Gebru et al. proposed that every dataset "be accompanied with a datasheet that documents its motivation, composition, collection process, recommended uses, and so on".
-To this end the authors create a series of topics and over 50 questions addressing different aspects of datasets, also useful in an AI/ML context.
-An example of completed datasheet for datasets can be found here: Structured dataset documentation: a datasheet for CheXpert
+A LinkML schema for the Model Cards model as published in [Model Cards for Model Reporting](https://arxiv.org/abs/1810.03993), which is an effort to democratize AI/ML technologies including increasing transparency.
+Model Cards represent information about trained machine learning models and can provide data on benchmarked model evaluations across a variety of conditions, including varying cultural, demographic, or phenotypic factors.
+Model Cards can also specify the applicable contexts for using the trained model and other relevant information.

-Google is working with a different model called Data Cards, which in practice is close to the original Datasheets for Datasets template.
+This repository stores a LinkML schema representation for the original Model Cards model, representing the topics, sets of questions, and expectations about entities and fields expected in the answers (work in progress).

-This repository stores a LinkML schema representation for the original Datasheets for Datasets model, representing the topics, sets of questions, and expectations about entities and fields expected in the answers (work in progress).
-Beyond a less structured markdown template for this model (e.g. template for datasheet for dataset) we are not aware of any other structured form representing Datasheets for Datasets.
+The Google Model Card model is also supported by the Model Card Toolkit for creating Model Card instances for trained models [Introducing the Model Card Toolkit for Easier Model Transparency Reporting](https://ai.googleblog.com/2020/07/introducing-model-card-toolkit-for.html).
+In addition HuggingFace has adopted Model Cards and has released a [Model Cart Writing Tool](https://huggingface.co/spaces/huggingface/Model_Cards_Writing_Tool).

 ## Repository Structure